lovenery/WLSNK/README.md

 ```
 pip install pyserial requests

-# after-zip/: try one time
+# after-zip/: try one time (today, 2018/03/26)
-# after-7z/: always retry
+# after-7z/: always retry (next week, 2018/04/02)

 python m.py #main
 # Result will be in the testData/ directory.
+Make sure you already have this folder before running.
 ```